adavarski/homelab/README.md

 Fully automated Kubernetes and GitOps setup to host my important services at home.

 Note: We can use GitHub repos (`APPS repos`) and GitHub Actions (GitOps CI) to build docker images.
-Once CI execution is done, the artifact will be pushed (setup images tags in this `INFRA repo` apps folder: helm charts or k8s manifests)  and ArgoCD will be taking care of the CD. -> Ref: https://github.com/adavarski/ArgoCD-GitOps-playground
+Once CI execution is done, the artifact will be pushed (push containers images to docker registry & setup images tags in this `INFRA repo` apps folder: helm charts or k8s manifests + kustomize) and ArgoCD will be taking care of the CD -> Ref: https://github.com/adavarski/ArgoCD-GitOps-playground

-Read the [docs](https://adavarski.github.io/homelab) for technical details.
+Read the [Docs](https://adavarski.github.io/homelab) for technical details.

 ## Hardware

-HP Workstation:
+HP server:
 - CPU: `8 x Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz`
 - RAM: `16GB`
 - SSD: `512GB`